Somerset school board candidates focused on student matters, district progress

 SOMERSET, Pa. – All but two of the 11 school board races in Somerset County this year are contested races.

-The Berlin Brothersvalley, Conemaugh Township Area, Meyersdale Area, North Star, Rockwood Area, Shanksville-Stonycreek, Somerset Area, Turkeyfoot Valley Area and Windber Area elections all have at least one newcomer running against existing members, while most have multiple challengers.
+Berlin Brothersvalley, Conemaugh Township Area, Meyersdale Area, North Star, Rockwood Area, Shanksville-Stonycreek, Somerset Area, Turkeyfoot Valley Area and Windber Area elections all have at least one newcomer running against existing school board members, while most have multiple challengers.

-Conemaugh Township, North Star, Rockwood, Shanksville-Stonycreeek, and Windber are the most contested with at least seven candidates running in each – a mix of those seeking reelection and new positions.
+Conemaugh Township, North Star, Rockwood, Shanksville-Stonycreeek, and Windber are the most contested, with at least seven candidates running in each – a mix of those seeking reelection and newcomers.

 Incumbent Melanie Byer is vying to keep her four-year seat on Conemaugh Township’s board.